 This week is absolutely jam-packed with loads of noteworthy events, and luckily for you, we’ve rounded up all the best ones so you can spend less time deciding what to do and more time actually doing all the things!
-Check out everything from Wa Na Wari’s annual fundraiser Walk the Block Past Event Like List to the Seattle Queer Film Festival Past Event Like List to Seattle Night Market: Full Moon Past Event Like List , and for even MORE ideas, check out our guide to Indigenous Peoples’ Day Like List .
+Check out everything from Wa Na Wari’s annual fundraiser Walk the Block Past Event List to the Seattle Queer Film Festival Past Event List to Seattle Night Market: Full Moon Past Event List , and for even MORE ideas, check out our guide to Indigenous Peoples’ Day List .

 Jump to: Monday | Tuesday | Wednesday | Thursday | Friday | Saturday | Sunday | Multi-Day